ba5eem/react-console-colors/README.md

 Adding colors to console.logs inside browser inspector.
 =========

-I made this because I wanted to help my students find their console logs a little easier.
+I made this to make it easier/quicker to find console logs during development.

 This adds methods to the console object, so requiring it once on entry file will make it globally accessible.